-Table 2.2: Diagnostic criteria for Complex Regional Pain Syndrome (CRPS) types I and II in the upper extremity
+Table 2.1: Diagnostic criteria for complex regional pain syndrome (CRPS) types I and II in the upper extremity

-- 1 Continuing pain as defined in section 16.5e, Paragraph 1, AMA5 (p495) - 2 Must report at least one symptom relating to the affected part in each of the following four categories:
+1 Continuing pain as defined in section 16.5e, Paragraph 1, AMA5 (p495)

+2 Must report at least one symptom relating to the affected part in each of the following four categories:

-Sensory (usually persistent):
+Sensory: (usually persistent)

+Persistent hypoaesthesia

-- Persistent hyperaesthesia (to include hyperalgesia) - Mechanical allodynia
+Mechanical allodynia

-Motor/trophic (usually persistent):
+Motor/trophic: (usually persistent)

-- · Decreased range of joint motion
+Decreased range of joint motion Motor changes, weating.

-- · Motor changes weakness, wasting

-- Trophic changes hair, nails, skin
+Motor changes - weakness, wasting Trophic changes - hair, nails, skin

 Vasomotor (often intermittent):

-- Temperature asymmetry
+Temperature asymmetry

-- · Skin colour changes
+Skin colour changes

-- Skin colour asymmetry
+Skin colour asymmetry

 Sudomotor (often intermittent):

+Oedema Sweating increase or decrease

-- Diffuse oedema in the region affected by CRPS - Sweating increase or decrease - Sweating asymmetry - 3 At the time of assessment at least one physical sign must be elicited in the affected part in each of the following four categories:
+Sweating increase or decreaseSweating asymmetry

+3 At the time of evaluation at least one physical sign must be

+3 elicited in the affected part in each of the following four categories:

-Sensory:
+Sensory: Evidence of:

-- Hyperaesthesia to sensory stimulus (to include hyperalgesia) - Mechanical allodynia
+• Hypoaesthesia to sensory stimulus

+Mechanical allodynia to deep somatic pressure and/or joint movement

-Motor/trophic:
+Motor/trophic: Evidence of:

-- · Joint stiffness and decreased passive motion
+Joint stiffness and decreased passive motion

-- Motor weakness
+Motor weaknessWasting

-- Wasting

-- Motor dysfunction tremor, dystonia
+Motor dysfunction - tremor, dystonia

-- Trophic changes hair, nails, skin
+Trophic changes - hair, nails, skin

-Vasomotor:
+Vasomotor: Evidence of:

+vasomoton Evacine of

+Temperature asymmetry

+-

+Temperature asymmetry Asymmetric skin colour changes Sudomotor: Evidence of:

+Temperature asymmetry Asymmetric skin colour changes Sudomotor: Evidence of: Oedema

-- Temperature asymmetry >2 degrees - Asymmetric skin colour changes
+Temperature asymmetry Asymmetric skin colour changes Sudomotor: Evidence of:

-Sudomotor:

-- Diffuse oedema in the region affected by CRPS - Sweating asymmetry - 4 There is no other diagnosis that better explains the signs and symptoms.

-2.31 CRPS I and II are to be assessed as follows:
+2.23 CRPS I is to be assessed as follows:

-- Apply the diagnostic criteria for CRPS (Table 2.2). - If the criteria in each of the sections 1, 2, 3 and 4 in Table 2.2 are satisfied, the diagnosis of CRPS may be made. - To rate the impairment, allocate 1 point to each physical sign present and observed at the time of the assessment from section 3 of Table 2.2.
-Total the points allocated and apply Table 2.3 below to determine the class.
+- Apply the diagnostic criteria for CRPS I (Table 2.1). - If the criteria in each of the sections 1, 2, 3 and 4 in Table 2-1 are satisfied, the diagnosis of CRPS I may be made. - Follow the procedure outlined in AMA5 (p496), noting that there is no multiplier used and that the figures you determine from Table 16-10a represent UEI%.